Skip to main content

 Musical Nights

 The Palace grounds were decorated with white and peach Orchids, with orange and white curtains and white lilies and orange wildflowers making a perfect canopy at the entrance.
 Yellow and Orange round lanterns in traditional Fanoos style hung from the canopy and lit up the whole ground.
-The centre stage was also highlighted with white focus lights in a corner and on the corner opposite it another smaller stage was set for the thrones of the Bride and Groom and It too had a canopy made of Orange and peach flowers.
-The guest chairs and sofas were put in between these two corners in small white groups, with tables as waiters served food and drinks.
-The guest tags were placed on each chair and a little place near the centre stage was kept empty for some dancing as the DJ set was set just beside the stage.
+The centre stage was also highlighted with white focus lights in a corner, and on the opposite corner, another smaller stage was set for the thrones of the Bride and Groom, and it too had a canopy made of Orange and peach flowers.
+The guest chairs and sofas were put in between these two corners in small white groups, with tables where waiters served food and drinks.
+The guest tags were placed on each chair, and a little space near the centre stage was kept empty for some dancing as the DJ set was just beside the stage.
 The ground was set for the Sangeet of Kunwar Pratap Singh and Kuwarani Ajabde Baisa.

 " Haan Haan Ranaji.
 Everything will be perfect!"
 Jaivanta came smiling, with Hansa, " Mere Baccho ki shaadi hai kuch imperfect ho hi nahi sakta!"